litao163email/niceplace-backend/README.md

 1. Config file yml: Set the password of mysql and redis databases
 2. MyApplication start

-If interested, please contact litao163email@163.com
+If interested, please contact litao